 Live & Learn is a key non-government environmental organisation in Vanuatu that participates in a range of activities and contributes to policy development and review and consultation processes and routinely fulfils the role of public awareness and education within or complementary to government projects.
 Live & Learn often undertakes work where the Vanuatu Government lacks the resources to do so.
 This is reflected in partnership agreements to develop and implement priority programs and projects with the Department of Health, Department of Education, Department of Environment, National Advisory Committee on Climate Change, Department of Quarantine & Livestock, Department of Forestry and the Department of Agriculture.

-In Kiribati Live & Learn has supported WASH in Schools programs and implemented food security approaches that are based on protecting ecosystems, innovative farm technologies, dissemination of local farm knowledge, and community engagement in national adaptation planning.
+In Kiribati and Tuvalu, Live & Learn has supported WASH in Schools programs and implemented food security approaches that are based on protecting ecosystems, innovative farm technologies, dissemination of local farm knowledge, and community engagement in national adaptation planning.

 South East Asia